chrisgeno/carnegie-test/README.md

 ## <a id="toc-introduction"></a>Introduction:

 This code solution was written using Python 3.
+Inputs were hardcoded in main.py file under the primary function definition.
+The heuristic was implemented by simply using list comprehension on an array of problem objects, and a students list of low scoring skills.

 ## <a id="toc-reqs"></a>Required Modules (requirements.txt):